Charitable Lead Trusts (CLT)

 Let’s look at a hypothetical example.
-Please note that these numbers are used for simplicity and are not actual reflections of real portfolios.
+Please note that these numbers are used for simplicity and do not reflect real portfolios.

 Adam wants to make a sizeable donation to a charity he supports.
-If he donates $100,000 in cash, the charity will receive that amount and he can take a tax deduction of $100,000.
-If he uses a grantor charitable lead annuity trust he can take almost the same income tax deduction as he would if he directly donated the money, but the charity will receive more and he will receive money at the end of the trust.
+If he uses a grantor charitable lead annuity trust he can take a high income tax deduction on this donation, but he will also receive money at the end of the trust term.

-Over the next 10 years, the CLT will distribute a total of $110,000 to his chosen charity — 10% more than if he had directly donated the cash.
+Over the next 10 years, the CLT will distribute a total of $100,000 to his chosen charity, providing a regular donation the charity can count on.

 Be aware that: